kbat/docs/analysis/python/pyroot.md

 f.Write()
 f.Close()
 ```
-The use of arrays is needed, because the pointer to the address of the object that is used for filling must be given to the TTree::Branch() call, even though the formal argument is declared a ’void\*'.
+The use of **arrays** is needed, because the pointer to the address of the object that is used for filling must be given to the TTree::Branch() call, even though the formal argument is declared a ’void\*'.

 In the case of ROOT objects, similar pointer manipulation is unnecessary, because the full type information is available, and TTree::Branch() has been Pythonized to take care of the call details.

 However, data members of such objects that are of built-in types, still require something extra since they are normally translated to Python primitive types on access and hence their address cannot be taken.

 ## Creating your own classes

-A user’s own classes can be accessed after loading, either directly or indirectly, the library that contains the dictionary.
-One easy way of obtaining such a library, is by using ACLiC.
+A user’s own classes can be accessed **after loading the library that contains the dictionary**.

 Let's first make up a very small class, by putting in a file `MyClass.C` the following code

 ```cpp
 class MyClass {